truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Home share name" field  has been added to :menuselection:`Services --> AFP`.

+* The "Use syslog" checkbox in :menuselection:`Services --> CIFS` has been renamed to "Use syslog only".

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.

 * The "Require Kerberos for NFSv4" and "Support>16 groups" checkboxes have been added to :menuselection:`Services --> NFS`.